Azhagar Malai: Critical reception

-Behindwoods wrote, "There is nothing strikingly novel about the premise of the story.
-Yet, the director has managed to make something out of it."
 Sify wrote, "Azhagar Malai has nothing new to offer and has a silly excuse for a plot, with some of the poorest actors you could possibly assemble, aimed at B and C centre audiences."
 Rediff wrote, "The real problem is the screenplay though the comedy, and some slick production values are the only things that keeps it going while all the twists and turns are as predictable as a 70s pot-boiler."
+Webdunia wrote "Comedy is the pillar of Azhagar Malai, everything else is futile."